mjheick/httpd-php-revproxy/README.md

 # httpd-php-revproxy

-A php/httpd full configurable reverse proxy
+A php/httpd full configurable reverse proxy.
+Borrowed, cleaned, and updated cause it is awesome.